-The same human desire of self-importance is what drives people to give an opinion on what and how you are eating.
+The same human desire for self-importance is what drives people to give an opinion on what and how you are eating.
 Let them have it.
 In fact, take it further and validate their feelings.
 Make it about them and not about YOU this time.
 Validation normalizes their feelings.

-How would validation look like?
+What would validation look like?
 Here is one example: “I know that this new way of eating might look odd to you and it is normal as you have been seeing a lot of fad diets [or insert whatever push-back are getting from them].
 I totally hear you and it’s OK that you feel this way.
-Having said that, this is what I need to share with you (…)” and then to proceed to tell them how it’s helping you and that you need their support.
+Having said that, this is what I need to share with you (…)” and then proceed to tell them how it’s helping you and that you need their support.